There is so much to discover and experience around Santa Margherita Ligure.

-The chic atmosphere of Portofino and Portovenere, the romantic views of Cinque Terre, and the abbey of San Fruttuoso are just a handful of the destinations you can reach from our hotel's front door - and in only minutes!
+The chic atmosphere of Portofino and Portovenere, the romantic views of the Cinque Terre and the San Fruttuoso abbey are just a few of the destinations accessible in minutes, offering spectacular sights and stunning scenery you'll never forget.

-And if you wish to take advantage of tours, from Easter time to October, the Hotel Santa Margherita Palace will organize for you excursions by boat to Portofino, to the Portofino park, to Cinque Terre, to Camogli and to San Fruttuoso.
+And if you want to opt for a scheduled tour, then from Easter until the end of October, the Hotel Santa Margherita Palace offers boat trips to Portofino, its park, the Cinque Terre, Camogli and San Fruttuoso.

 PORTOFINO - 5 KM

-Glamorous, refined, sensual: Portofino is all these - and even more!
-Who knows?
+Glamorous, refined, sensual: Portofino is all of this and more.

-Yet beyond the Dolce Vita on the Riviera, you will find at Portofino so much more: romantic sunsets on the marina, the coffee shops and restaurants that work into the wee hours, and the historical monuments such as the Castle of San Giorgio and the church of San Giorgio.
+But it isn't just about the Dolce Vita on the Riviera, Portofino is much, much more: romantic sunsets on the marina, cafés and restaurants to while away the evening, and historic monuments such as San Giorgo Castle and the church of the same name.